USS Aniwa: World War I

+Postwar

-PostwarAniwa reached Brooklyn on 8 December 1918.
+Aniwa reached Brooklyn on 8 December 1918.
 Shifting to Bush Terminal at Brooklyn soon thereafter, she loaded 6,905 tons of general cargo and underwent a few minor repairs.

 Assigned to the Naval Overseas Transportation Service, Aniwa cleared the port of New York shortly after midday on 29 December 1918 bound for Gibraltar.
 As the days wore on, the weather remained fairly rough, with the ship rolling easily in the long swells, and she took water forward and aft; a leak in the after storeroom occupied the attention of at least one man for nearly an entire day on 7 January 1919.
 Soon thereafter, problems with her condenser and boilers forced her to put into the Azores on 10 January 1919 for voyage repairs.

 Underway again on 28 January 1919, Aniwa reached Gibraltar on 4 February 1919 and remained there for a short while before resuming her voyage to Genoa, Italy, where she arrived on the morning of 11 February 1919.

 Inept cargo handling during unloading operations at Genoa caused much damage to the shipment of foodstuffs that Aniwa had carried from New York.
 Finally, in early March, after having discharged all that she had brought, she took on ammunition from the U.S. Navy tugs USS Nahant (SP-1250) and USS Penobscot (SP-982) for transportation back to the United States, and then loaded ballast for the return trip.
 She departed Genoa on the morning of 17 March 1919.

 After touching briefly at Gibraltar on 23 March 1919 and 24 March 1919 to pick up passengers, Aniwa arrived off Tompkinsville at Staten Island, New York on 15 April 1919.
 There, she unloaded the ammunition.
 She soon moved to the pier at East 19th Street in New York City.
 She was decommissioned there on 21 April 1919, and her name was struck from the Navy List the same day.

 Later career

 Turned over to the United States Shipping Board for operation, the ship, once again as SS Aniwa, continued carrying cargo, now under civilian auspices.
-During the remainder of 1919 she called at Mobile, Alabama; Liverpool, England; and Newport News, Virginia.Aniwa was laid up in 1923 and remained inactive until being discarded due to age and deterioration during the fiscal year 1930.
+During the remainder of 1919 she called at Mobile, Alabama; Liverpool, England; and Newport News, Virginia.

+Aniwa was laid up in 1923 and remained inactive until being discarded due to age and deterioration during the fiscal year 1930.